- See an original copy of the V5C registration document – also known as the logbook – and check it carries its DVLA watermark

 - Ensure the seller’s address on the logbook matches the one on their driving licence or utility bill

-- Check the mileage on the milometer in the instrument cluster tallies with the car's service history and old MOT certificates.
+- Check the mileage on the odometer in the instrument cluster tallies with the car's service history and old MOT certificates.
 Alternatively, visit GOV.UK to check the MOT history

 - Check the car's general condition matches its age and mileage.
 Wear on the seats and steering wheel or lots of stone chips can point to a high mileage

-- If the car has a patchy service history - or none at all - a history check can help verify the mileage
+- If the car has a patchy service history - or none at all - a vehicle check can help verify the mileage

 Ringers have their VIN (Vehicle Identification Number) replaced, so look for evidence of tampering around where the number is recorded.
 You can find the number on a small plate riveted under the bonnet and stamped on the vehicle’s chassis, under the carpet beside the front seat.
 In addition, the VIN will sometimes appear in the door pillar or at the base of the windscreen.